Gophers coach Ben Johnson offers Cherry sophomore guard Isaac Asuma

-Cherry sophomore Isaac Asuma plays three hours away from the Twin Cities in southwest Minnesota, but his reputation quickly traveled to get the attention of Gophers coach Ben Johnson and his staff this year.
+Cherry sophomore Isaac Asuma plays three hours away from the Twin Cities on Minnesota's Iron Range, but his reputation quickly traveled to get the attention of Gophers coach Ben Johnson and his staff this year.

 After watching Asuma early in the spring AAU period, the Gophers were impressed enough to offer him a scholarship following an unofficial visit Tuesday.